-Individual School Healthcare Plan and Risk Assessment
+Individual Healthcare Plan

 This section of the policy covers the role of individual healthcare plans in supporting pupils at school who have long-term, severe or complex medical conditions.
-Statutory guidance imposes a requirement to identify the member of staff who is responsible for the development of these plans.
+Members of staff who are responsible for the development of these plans are Head Teacher, SENDCo and Medication Co-ordinator.
 The school healthcare plan in Appendix 3 must always be completed by school staff, regardless of any other health care plan or other documentation provided by a healthcare professional.